UWPCE-PythonCert/IntroToPython-2014/Syllabus.rst

 Homework:
 =================
 There will generally be weekly homework assignments.
-They will usually be flexible to allow for student's varying time constants.
+They will usually be flexible to allow for students' varying time constraints.
 However, you learn by doing, so I do encourage you to put some time in to the homework.
-I will review your work, and do a mini code-review of selected assignments during class.
+I will review your work if you ask me to, and do a mini code-review of selected assignments during class.

 `Teach Yourself Programming in Ten Years <http://norvig.com/21-days.html>`_